SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 block-tick-capturing
-    If 'true', individual capturing (i.e. skip bulk capturing) for scheduled ticks for a block type will be performed. enabled
+    If 'true', individual capturing (i.e. skip bulk capturing) for scheduled ticks for a block type will be performed.
-    If 'false', all specific rules for this mod will be ignored.

 block-tracking
 ==============